lwhorton/lwhorton.github.io/_posts/2023-05-09-rich-design.md

   with their tradeoffs

 Without these artifacts, where would we be in our design process?
-Do you believe me when I say that that every engineer I have ever worked with in my career would prefer having this list of artifacts over the original specification?
+Do you believe me when I say that every engineer I have ever worked with in my career would prefer having this list of artifacts over the original specification?
 Do you expect the outcomes of this design step will be simpler, more robust, and more generalized?